redhotchilihacker1/Mergen/README.md

   -url [URL ...]
-URL of the website to be analyzed -file FILE      File containing URLs to be analyzed -cookie         Enable checking of cookie values -method         Check if HTTP DEBUG method is enabled -headers        Enable checking of security headers -ssl            Enable checking of SSL/TLS versions -tech           Identify web technologies used
+URL of the website to be analyzed -file FILE      File containing URLs to be analyzed -cookie         Enable checking of cookie values -method         Check which HTTP Debugging methods are enabled -headers        Enable checking of security headers -ssl            Enable checking of SSL/TLS versions -tech           Identify web technologies used